orsonteodoro/oiledmachine-overlay/README.md

 use when just asan presented.
 Give me the full list.
 The temperature should use red, orange, yellow, blue.
 I only want the vulnerabilities from now to previous year.
 The vulnerabilities should be deduped and unique only one cwe per row.

-The hwasan will be optional but secure-critical may consider enabling this sanitizer since many top 50 vulnerabilities reported per month rankings will be mitigated.
-To enable it, set CFLAGS_HARDENED_TOLERANCE_USER=1.80 for ARCH=amd64 or CFLAGS_HARDENED_TOLERANCE_USER=1.5.
-For ARCH=amd64, this is about -O0 worst case with heavy swapping.
-For ARCH=arm64, this is about -O0 best case with light swapping to no swapping.

 While it may upset minimalists, this forced mitigation may prevent some classes of real world cost loss.